rishala-team/odoo_template/README.md

 # Don't want to lose ur main memory for odoo, but u wanna use it?
-Don't understand odoo templates? can not install odoo in windows???

 ## USE OUR TEMPLATE!!!

 ## Usage: